winksaville/zig-futex-over-optimization/README.md

 that entire loops can be optimized away and performance was 10x slower for release modes as compared to debug mode.

-Here is how I compile & test in debug mode and then use objdump to disassemble test.
-As you can see it took about 3s to complete 20,000,000 incrments of gCounter using two threads.
-Also, note futex_wait counts=0 and futex_wake counts=11.
+Here is the debug run:
 ```
 $ zig test futex.zig
 Test 1/1 Futex...
 test Futex:+
-test Futex: time=2.824703
+test Futex: time=2.735254
-test Futex:- futex_wait counts=0 futex_wake counts=11
+test Futex:- futex_wait counts=117 futex_wake counts=275
 OK
 All tests passed.

-$ objdump --source -d -M intel ./zig-cache/test > futex.debug.asm
 ```

-Next I compile & test in release-fast mode.
-Here it takes about 25s to complete the 20,000,000 increments.
+Here it takes about 25s in release-fast mode to complete the 20,000,000 increments.
 The reason is the huge number of calls to the kernel, there were 11million futex_wait's and 20million futex_wake's.
 ```